 Service fails to startsudo journalctl -u shurli-relay -n 30 for error logs

-Peers can’t connectUse shurli relay pair to generate codes, or check relay_authorized_keys has their peer IDs
+Peers can’t connectUse shurli relay invite create to generate invite codes, or check relay_authorized_keys has their peer IDs

 Random peers connectingVerify enable_connection_gating: true in config